Skip to main content

 The Coding Hub workflow preserves context at every step.
 The work order captures intent.
 BrainDB provides historical context.
 ADRs document decisions.
 The audit trail records the complete chain from requirement to deployment.

 The result is not just faster code generation.
 It is code that carries its own provenance — code that can explain why it exists, what decisions shaped it, and what assumptions it relies on.
+This decision context is exactly what the Compass Hub preserves and enforces across the entire organization.

 No Shortcuts